 Tom Izzo 'ticked off' at former player Paul Davis for comments that led to ejection in Michigan State win over Southern Cal

-EAST LANSING, Mich. – The Michigan State basketball program is a closeknit family, and as such former players are in the stands for nearly ever game at the Breslin Center.
+EAST LANSING, Mich. – The Michigan State basketball program is a close-knit family, and as such, former players are in the stands for nearly every game at the Breslin Center.

 Former Spartan players, however, rarely get booted from the game by officials, which is what happened to former Michigan State center Paul Davis midway with six minutes remaining in the game.